How You Can Move to the Head of the Class-Part 3: Five Tips for Taking Better Photos of Kids in the Classroom

 Connect with Illustrator/Author/Photographer/Mom Carmela Dutra on her website

 Deliver this blog to your RSS feed or email.

-Driving to Dillon: a Very Short Story of Love and New Beginnings.
+Driving Down to Dillon: A Tale of Love & New Beginnings

 The writing journey is a long one.
 And with all that social media and technology in the mix, it's easy to feel overloaded.
 To make it easier, I share angst-saving tips found along my way.
 I'm still learning, so please join me.
 Let's travel this writing journey and learn together.